Flwoof/Reflex-Training-Game/README.md

 <ins>HOW TO RUN</ins>

 _Files from here_
-  -coding file titled "Reaction Code"
+##coding file titled "Reaction Code"
 _Libraries you Need_
-  - Adafruit SSD1306 by Adafruit (install from Arduino IDE library manager)
+##Adafruit SSD1306 by Adafruit (install from Arduino IDE library manager)
-  - Adafruit GFX by Adafruit (install from Arduino IDE library manager)
+##Adafruit GFX by Adafruit (install from Arduino IDE library manager)

 **If you've never installed a library before:**
 1. Open Arduino IDE